 When the blood glucose becomes too low (a condition known as hypoglycemia), the body has defense mechanisms that go into effect to force the glucose to increase again.
 However, the dog or cat may not be able to control how high the blood glucose goes and it may rebound to an abnormally high level.
 This is known as the Somogyi effect.

-This effect may actually become circular in its effect if the insulin overdosage is ongoing.
+This effect may become circular in its effect if the insulin overdosage is ongoing.
 When the insulin dose is given, the blood glucose level first falls to below normal then rebounds to an abnormally high level.
 The insulin dose is repeated, which again leads to first an abnormally low glucose level and then a rebound to an abnormally high level.
 And the circle goes on and on.

 How Is the Somogyi Effect Diagnosed in Dogs and Cats with Diabetes?